engineyard-cookbooks/appfirst/README.md

 Attributes
 ==========

-This recipe will attempt to download the collector if one does not exist locally.
+This recipe will attempt to download the collector if one does not exist locally, or if the current local one is out-of-date.
 It will continue on failure in case the appfirst front end is not responding.

-`"appfirst_account_id" => "1234"`

-The ID should be a string since it is used when fetching a URL
+Open Appfirst-Cookbook/attributes/default.rb, and edit the variable shown below to reflect your AppFirst account ID.
+This can be located in the appfirst.com WebUI, by navigating to the Administration tab, then clicking 'Setup'.
+Click the 'Add More Collectors' link and retrieve the
+Account ID from the Collector download URL.
+This should look something like 'http://wwws.appfirst.com/packages/initial/xxxx/'

+`default['appfirst']['appfirst_account_id'] = 'xxxx'`

+The second noteworthy attribute allows the end user to specify where the Collector installation package should be stored locally after it is retrieved from appfirst.com -

+default['appfirst']['tmp_file_location'] ='/tmp'

 Resources/Providers
 ===================